 Many of our past clients here at Denis M. Gravel & Associates P.C. came to us with similar fears.
 Just as they were, you will likely find relief in hearing that you can retain TRICARE coverage following your divorce.

-First and foremost, you need not have concern about your kids losing their coverage.
-As long as they are also the children of your servicemember ex-spouse, they remain covered up until they reach the age of majority (they might even extend that coverage further if they attend college).
+First and foremost, you need-not have concern about your children losing their coverage.
+If the child’s biological parent is a servicemember, your child will have insurance coverage until they reach the age of majority – TRICARE may extend your child’s cover until after college.
 As for yourself, you remain eligible for continued coverage provided you meet the parameters of the 20/20/20 rule.

 According to TRICARE’s website, this rule requires that following: